Freelance web designer

 I'm a perfectionist with a keen eye for detail, so I'll make sure your website looks exactly as you want it

 I'll build your website so it looks great on mobiles as well as tablets and desktop PCs

 I'll make sure your website looks and works as it should across the different browsers

 I'll build your website with SEO in mind, so it'll be easier to find on search engines

 I'll build your website so it complies with the W3C's HTML5 standards, making it more reliable and future-proof

 I'll build your website so it loads quickly and doesn't keep your visitors waiting

 I can build your site with a CMS so you can add, edit and remove pages yourself

 I can design emails to go along with your website or brand that look and work great across the different email clients

-Have a look at my work to see what I've built for my clients and what they've said about them
+Have a look at my work to see what I've built for my clients and what they've said about me

 Because I love my work, I can charge less than the others*: